isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

                          {
                              "name": "server1",
                              // This specifies the URL of our server instance.
-                             // Since the HA+MT uses direct connection, the
+                             // Since the HA+MT uses a direct connection, the
                              // DHCPv4 server open its own socket.
-Note it must
+Note that it
-                             // be different than the one used by the CA
+                             // must be different than the one used by the CA
                              // (typically 8000).
 In this example, 8001 is used.
                              "url": "http://192.0.2.1:8001/",
                              // This server is primary.
 The other one must be